General Information on Research Supervision

 Dr Pizzi specializes in modern Italian studies, with particular interest in the literature of the inter-war years.
 Her books A City in Search of An Author: The Cultural Identity of Trieste (2001) and Trieste: triestinita`, italianita` e male di frontiera (2007) explore cultural identity and memory in Trieste and the north-eastern borders in Italy.
-Her research further encompasses the European and Futurist avant-garde, especially the relation with machine culture and technology, as well as children’s literature, illustration and comics in the nineteenth, twentieth and twenty-first centuries.
+Her research further encompasses the European and Futurist avant-garde, especially the relation with machine culture and technology, as well as children’s literature, illustration and comics in the 19th, 20th and 21st centuries.
 Publications in this domain range from Pinocchio Puppets and Modernity: The Mechanical Body (2011) to numerous articles and chapters on children’s literature and nationalism, the Unification, Antonio Rubino’s illustrations and European comics.
 Dr Pizzi has supervised doctoral theses on as broad a range of subjects as modern and contemporary Italian writers, the concentration camp Risiera di San Sabba, Pinocchio, fable and myth.

 Dr Anne Simon

-Dr Simon specializes in German Studies in the Mediaeval and Early Modern periods, with particular reference to the impact of these periods on subsequent eras.
-Her book The Cult of Saint Katherine of Alexandria in Nuremberg: Saint and a City draws on a wide variety of textual and visual sources to explore interrelated themes: the shaping of urban space through the cult of Saint Katherine; her role in the moulding and advertising patrician identity and alliances through cultural patronage; and patrician use of the saint to showcase the city's political, economic, cultural and religious importance at the heart of the Holy Roman Empire.
+Dr Simon specializes in German Studies in the mediaeval and early modern periods, with particular reference to the impact of these periods on subsequent eras.
+Her book The Cult of Saint Katherine of Alexandria in Nuremberg: Saint and a City draws on a wide variety of textual and visual sources to explore interrelated themes: the shaping of urban space through the cult of Saint Katherine, her role in the moulding and advertising patrician identity and alliances through cultural patronage; and patrician use of the saint to showcase the city's political, economic, cultural and religious importance at the heart of the Holy Roman Empire.
 Her research and publications also encompasses travel literature from all periods; Early Modern women’s letters; the history of the book; didactic literature for women; and the relationship between text and image.
 Dr Simon has supervised work on a wide range of topics from the Middle Ages to the present, including artistic and cultural patronage; the Reformation; Hans Sachs; travel literature; publishing history; marginal groups; the National Socialist use of the Middle Ages; and Nuremberg’s contemporary self-marketing.

 Dr Godela Weiss-Sussex

 Dr Weiss-Sussex's main research interests lie in the German culture and literature of the 19th and 20th centuries, particularly in the representation of the city in literature, women's writing and modernism.
-Her current research project investigates concepts of Jewishness and femininity in the work of German-Jewish women writers in early 20th century Berlin.
+Her current research project investigates concepts of Jewishness and femininity in the work of German-Jewish women writers in early 20th-century Berlin.
 It builds on the conference volume 'Not an Essence but a Positioning': German-Jewish Women Writers (1900-1938) (co-edited with Andrea Hammel, 2009).
 Her other publications include the monograph Metropolitan Chronicles.
 Georg Hermann’s Berlin Novels, 1897 to 1912 (2001) and the edited volumes Berlin.
 Kultur und Metropole in den Zwanziger und seit den Neunziger Jahren (2007, with Ulrike Zitzlsperger) and The Cultural Identities of European Cities (2011, with Katia Pizzi).
 Dr Weiss-Sussex is currently supervising research students in the areas of the culture of the Weimar Republic and post-1945 literature.